ArcticNature/docs/overview.md

 The root process is responsible for performing the privileged actions.

-It keeps almost no state by itself and uses a bi-directional pipe to exchange messages with the manager process (the unprivileged child).
+It keeps almost no state by itself and uses a bi-directional pipe to exchange messages with the manager process (the forked process).

 The spawner uses connectors to handle messages from the manager.
 Based on what connectors are enabled/compiled in the Spawner the system